Kong/kubernetes-ingress-controller/docs/concepts/security.md

 In the example deployements, the Controller and Kong's Admin API communicate over the loopback (`lo`) interface of the pod.
-Kong is no performing any kind of authorization or authentication on the Admin API, hence the API is accessible only on the loopback interface to limit the attack surface.
+Kong is not performing any kind of authorization or authentication on the Admin API, hence the API is accessible only on the loopback interface to limit the attack surface.
 Although not ideal, this setup requires fewer steps